Assimilation Almost Complete – an Analysis of “The Thing”(1982)

 Now let us proceed to depicting of the occult meaning of The Thing.

-Message in the bottle At the time of the release of The Thing the world was entering in the grand finale of the cold war.
+Message in the bottle At the time of the release of The Thing the world was entering the grand finale of the Cold War.
 In the end it wasn’t so grand, at least not at first sight.
 No pyrotechnics, no nuclear winter, no flames encircling the world.
-It just displayed that it was never what it seemed to be.
-Eastern block crumbled like a sand castle and what became patently obvious is the fact it was never anything more than that: castle made of sand.
-We will not dwell in the historical and sociological question of whether the Soviet union ever was the superpower the public opinion considered it to be, because it is far beyond the scope of this study.
-But in the wake of eighties Brzezinski’s picture of the world as a grand chessboard set between two equally powerful opponents was practically uncontested.
+The Eastern block crumbled like a sand castle.
+Yet in the wake of Eighties Brzezinski’s image of the world asthe grand chessboard set between two equally powerful opponents was practically uncontested.
 And John Carpenter exploited it marvelously.
 It is the contention of this analysis that the main occult plot of The Thing is the depiction of this chess game played between West and the East and inevitable consequence of it’s utter futility.
-The players are two intelligent loners prone to alcohol and excessive fits, one of them being an uneducated and impulsive cowboy, very bad at accepting defeat, while the other is cunning and contemplative scientist always one step ahead of others.
+The players are two intelligent loners prone to alcohol and excessive fits, one of them being an uneducated and impulsive cowboy, very bad at accepting defeat, while the other is cunning and scheming scientist always one step ahead of others.
 However, they are both drunks, and they are both equally destructive.
 Their booze of choice is what visually presents the viewer with their true nature.

 The third screen in the series is a lingering shot of the Thing and faded out Blair underlining and framing in advance our consciousness of who and what he really is.
 But the pencil, i.e. intelligence, is not the only chess master’s weapon